CBIIT/bento-docs/configuration/static-pages.md

 ---
-sort: 17
+sort: 14
-title: About Pages
+title: Static Pages
 ---

-# About Pages
+# Static Pages

 ## Introduction
+There are a number of static pages that are available for the Bento framework.
+These are traditionally available by navigating to the "About" link on the Navigation Bar.

 ## Prerequisites
 1. Fork the GitHub repo https://github.com/CBIIT/bento-frontend (representing your GitHub username as YOUR-USERNAME)